 Existing Fifth Year students not presently in receipt of a scholarship are automatically considered for scholarship into the Sixth Form.
 All scholarships held by existing Fifth Year students undergo a major review and are renewed where effort and performance still justify the award of a scholarship.

 If a student is already in possession of a scholarship, any additional scholarship will be classed as ’Honorary’ – i.e. there is no further fee remission attached.
 All other benefits of the scholarship are identical.

 Students must be under 17 years of age on 1 September of the year of entry.

 All Sixth Form applicants, scholars and non-scholars will be interviewed once the deadline for applications has passed.

 The entry requirement for an external candidate is subject to the minimum GCSE entrance requirements being obtained, which are 6 A grades at GCSE, or the equivalent.

-Academic Scholarships are awarded on the strength of the candidate's GCSE results and interview.
-There is no need to apply for an academic scholarship as all registered candidates are automatically considered if 85 points (an average of 8.5 per GCSE) are achieved at GCSE or equivalent in points across 10 subjects.
+Academic scholarships are awarded on the strength of the candidate's GCSE results.
+There is no need to apply for an academic scholarship as all registered candidates are automatically considered.
+Normally the top 30 performers at GCSE (with internal and external students combined in one list) will be awarded an academic scholarship.

-Academic Scholarships are normally honorary and so do not carry any fee remission.
+As Academic Scholarships are honorary, they do not normally carry any fee remission.
 All other aspects of the Scholarship Programme remain the same.

 Music Scholarships are given to the musically gifted and are awarded on the strength of the candidate's potential, judged by both their current level of performance at the time of audition, and a series of aural and written tests.
 Those offering a second instrument and voice are at an advantage; the College has a particularly strong choral tradition.
 The College views music scholarships not so much as a prize, but as an 'investment', and in recent years many of our scholars have gone on to gain music scholarships and awards to major colleges and universities.
 Free tuition may be offered on up to two instruments.